xieweiAlex/English_Learning/words/2019/words-Jan.md

 ## Weeek 2

-ag '\*{2,}.*\s-{1,3}\W{0,10}$'

-The default, --group, lumps multiple matches in the same file together, and presents them under a single occurrence of the filename
+The default, --group, **lumps** multiple matches in the same file together, and presents them under a single occurrence of the filename

 **Carrefour**
 A **whiff** of perfume
-However, stool eating, also known as coprophagy, is actually quite normal behavior for a puppy
+However, **stool** eating, also known as **coprophagy**, is actually quite normal behavior for a puppy
 The mother usually stops eating her puppies' **feces** around the time that they have begun eating solid food and can leave the **den** to **defecate**
 you will need to consult a **veterinarian** or **behaviorist** in order to identify the problem
 The **bog** is home to rare **mosses**.